Quasi-Contract Types: Everything You Need to Know

 In a quasi-contract, there will be just enough recovery to prevent a party from being unjustly riched.
 In a regular contract, a party can recover everything they're entitled to, in addition to labor costs or other materials needed to complete the project that was originally agreed upon, but that's it.

 If you need help with quasi-contract types, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.